Documents to download

 How will the new system work?

-Following a consultation on post-16 qualifications at level 3 in 2020/21, the 2019 Conservative government published a policy statement in July 2021 saying it wanted to create “clearly defined academic and technical routes” for post-16 progression that sit alongside apprenticeships.
-The then-government said it hoped the reforms will remove “low-quality qualifications” from the system, and ensure students have confidence in the outcomes of their choices.
+Following a consultation on post-16 qualifications at level 3 in 2020/21, the Conservative government published a policy statement in July 2021 saying it wanted to create “clearly defined academic and technical routes” for post-16 progression that sit alongside apprenticeships.
+The government said it hoped the reforms will remove “low-quality qualifications” from the system, and ensure students have confidence in the outcomes of their choices.

 A Levels will be central to the academic route, which is intended to lead to higher education study at university.
 T Levels will become the main qualification option for the technical route and are intended to support progression into skilled employment (requiring specialist training or expertise), further technical study or apprenticeships, and potentially higher education courses.